ipfs/kubo/docs/config.md

 * quicv1 (RFC9000) - `/ipN/.../udp/.../quic-v1` - can share the same two tuple with `/quic-v1/webtransport`
 * webtransport `/ipN/.../udp/.../quic-v1/webtransport` - can share the same two tuple with `/quic-v1`

+Note that quic (Draft-29) used to be supported with the format `/ipN/.../udp/.../quic`, but has since been [removed](https://github.com/libp2p/go-libp2p/releases/tag/v0.30.0).

 Default:
 ```json
 [